-In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - CT tab shows the Lead Time - Hot/Warm/Cold parameter for the physical combustion and steam turbinesturbine.
+In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tab shows the Lead Time - Hot/Warm/Cold parameter for the physical combustion and steam turbines.
 Market participants must update the value in the cell corresponding to the summer and winter value to a positive whole number less than or equal to 18 hours.
-Because the PSU lead time reference level is based on the lead time reference level of the combustion turbine, market participants must also enter the lead time reference levels for PSUs in the Non-finDispatchParameters - PSU tab.